LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

-7-movethatfile - This script moves a file into the first directory 8-firstdelete - This script deletes the file in the first directory 9-firstdirdeletion - This script deletes a directory
+7-movethatfile - This script moves a file into the first directory 8-firstdelete - This script deletes the file in the first directory 9-firstdirdeletion - This script deletes a directory 10-back - This script changes the working directory to the previous one